Streaming Max-Cut in General Metrics: Introduction

-We identify that the issue is caused by $0$-valued $f$ (such as $f(B \cup C) = 0$ as in the above example).
-Hence, our new idea is to add a tiny term to $\maxcut$, and define $f(S) := \maxcut(S) + \frac{\epsilon}{n} |S|$ to bypass this issue.
+We identify that the issue is caused by $0$-valued $f$ (e.g., $f(A) = f(B) = 0$ as in the above example).
+Hence, our new idea is to add a tiny term to $\maxcut$, and define $f(S) := \maxcut(S) + \frac{\epsilon}{n} |S|$ to bypass this issue, assuming the minimum non-zero distance is $1$ in the metric (otherwise one can rescale).
 We show that this new $f$ is indeed smooth.
 On the other hand, this tiny term does not add much error to $\maxcut$, so estimating $f$ suffices for estimating $\maxcut$.
 Indeed, if $\maxcut(P) > 0$ (where $P$ is the dataset), then the added term is at most $\epsilon \maxcut(P)$, due to an assumption that the minimum non-zero distance is $1$.
 Hence, in this case, we can readily use the smooth histogram framework and reduce to estimating $f$ in an insertion-only stream.
 Finally, the other case of $\maxcut(P) = 0$ can be easily detected in a sliding window and hence can be handled separately.